the-peoples-list/tplv1/README.md

-# tplv1
+# The People's List v.1.0
-An open source project to compile useful social resources
+An open source project to compile useful social resources in one easy-to-reference location.

+## Goals:
+* To provide a list of actionable items (digital and tangible)
+* To provide a list of resources (digial and tangible) for community members
+* To make the information sortable (TBD in which ways)

+Ultimately the goal is to provide people who want to help with a compiled list of where/who/how.